tovfikur/E-Com/README.md

 2. **Navigate to the Project Directory:**

 3. **Run the Script:**
-Execute the `start_backend.sh` script to set up the backend environment and start the API server:
+Execute the `start.sh` script to set up the backend environment and start the API server:

 4. **Access the API:**
 Once the script has completed execution, you can access the API at `http://localhost:8000/`.